Meleda disease: Prognosis

 With treatment the prognosis can be good for people with this disease.
-Quality of life can possibly can be decreased, therefore getting treatment is recommended.
+Quality of life can be decreased, therefore getting treatment is recommended.
 Too much dry skin can be painful for some and cause discomfort.
-There is limited data on the life expectancy of an affected person, but this disease alone does not reduce a persons lifespan.
+There is limited data on the life expectancy of an affected person, but this disease alone does not reduce a person's lifespan.

 Epidemiology

-Most cases of Meleda Disease have been reported in and around the former Yugoslavia.
+Most cases of Meleda disease have been reported in and around the former Yugoslavia.
 It is estimated that there is one case per 100,000 people, who become affected with the disease.
 Symptoms usually show up after birth and there are no differences in gender or ethnicity as to who can become affected.

 The disease is believed to have started on the Croatian island of Mljet, after people were quarantined on the island for having plague and other diseases in 1826.
 On the island, inbreeding is believed to have occurred and Meleda disease became apparent.